coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 021.md

 Campaign: Danse Macabre
 Session Date: 2023-07-16
 ---
+**Session Date:** 7/16/2023

-Dia and Arythas get the lay of the land of the party and it isn’t too long before Inky, Keenan, and Iskra showed up.
-Kestrel eventually updates Keenan that he got his daughter and that they will likely meet up at a later time in another city, maybe, if they’re lucky.
+[[Dia]] and [[Arythas]] get the lay of the land of the party and it isn’t too long before [[Inky]], [[Keenan]], and [[Iskra]] showed up. [[Kestrel St. Clair]] eventually updates Keenan that he got his daughter and that they will likely meet up at a later time in another city, maybe, if they’re lucky.

-Dia sees Rafferty in a corner of a round room that is as dark as he can, and Dia definitely starts to chortle.
+Dia sees [[Rafferty]] in a corner of a round room that is as dark as he can, and Dia definitely starts to chortle.
 Arythas asks what she is seeing and she points to Rafferty, who is going through his emo phase.
 The man looks like an edgy dark knight as he’s pouting now.
 Arythas asks if she would like to go talk to him and she decides yes, and Arythas asks if she would like for him to go with her because he imagines that Rafferty will recognize him.
 She asks Arythas to stay within eye sight in case something goes wrong but otherwise not to seem associated with her.
 They split ways.

 ---